Davic15/angular-complete-guide/Section 15 - Handling Forms in Angular Apps/Notes.md

 ## Reactive: Adding validation.

+    -   In the previous approach we used required, but now we can do it different.
     -   We can validate and/or configure the inputs in the code.
     -   The second argument is where validators go.
     -   We can pass a single validator or an array of validators.

 ## Reactive: Getting access to controls.

     - We can't access using ngModel.
+    - We can access in the HTML.
+        = Example: singupForm.get('username').valid
     - we need to use a method using he variable name or path, to see if the value is valid or not.
         - Using the get helper method.
         - We can use the same classes.